Welcome to Iceland

 Likewise, some dolphin-watching tour operators may have provisions for swimming with dolphins in protected areas in accordance with the ethical guidelines.
 So, contact the customer service team in advance to know about it.

 How To Find An Ethical And Eco-friendly Whale Tour?

 Over the years, whale watching has emerged as one of the most popular tourist activities that Iceland has to offer.
 Serving the dual purpose of boosting the economy and promoting awareness about these mammals.
 But at the same time, it’s essential for both the tour operator and visitors to ensure the safety of whales and dolphins, as well as nature in general.

-Hence, we’d urge our guests to always opt for eco-friendly and ethical tours that follow the required guidelines of the non-governmental Icelandic Whale Watching Association (Ice Whale) aimed at protecting these inhabitants of the water and their natural habitat.
+Hence, I urge the guests to always opt for eco-friendly and ethical tours that follow the required guidelines of the non-governmental Icelandic Whale Watching Association (Ice Whale) aimed at protecting these inhabitants of the water and their natural habitat.